-- 4.1 The details of the subject trees are set out in the Schedule at Appendix B. - 4.2 Of the twelve individual trees, and groups of trees surveyed, seven have been assessed as BS category B, with the remaining trees being assessed as BS 5837 category C.
+- 4.1 The details of the subject trees are set out in the Schedule at Appendix B. - 4.2 Of the thirteen individual trees, and groups of trees surveyed, five have been assessed as BS 5837 category A, one has been assessed as BS category B, with the remaining trees being assessed as BS 5837 category C.